 We are aware that the Society of Actuaries has released a new public sector mortality table, and although we will look at the fit of this table to actual rates of retired member mortality under ERS during the next experience study, we believe that the current assumed rates of mortality remain appropriate for use at this time.
-The next experience study for ERS will be for the period ending June 30, 2019, at which time we will conduct analysis that will consider a fully generational improvement methodology.
+The next experience study for ERS will be for the period ending June 30, 2019.